nevanscott/uxui0919/_projects/ecommerce.md

 ## Challenge

-Over the next week, you’ll be **designing or re-designing a website for a local business**.
+Over the next week, you’ll be **re-designing a website for a local business**.

 In this project, we’re focusing our efforts on delivering great shopping experiences for the end users.
 Because e-commerce is well-studied in the industry, we will devote the most of the research time for **benchmarking and market research** as well as developing a sense of professional best practices and rules of thumb you can always rely on.
 We encourage you to **visit the shop in advance to do some guerrilla research** and conduct research on client and users: observation and contextual inquiry would be the most useful methods to use in this case.